atmsillinois/DownscaledClimateData/README.md

 AWS_SECRET_ACCESS_KEY=your-secret-access-key

 LOCA2_BUCKET=loca2-data

+# No leading slashes on these paths - the downloaded netcdf and zarr files will
+# be stored in subdirectories of these paths
+LOCA2_ZARR_PATH_ROOT=zarr/LOCA2
+LOCA2_RAW_PATH_ROOT=raw/LOCA2
 ```

 The .env file is already in the `.gitignore` file so you don't have to worry about accidentally